Together We Can Make a Difference

 She felt that she could offer a sympathetic understanding of a variety of disabilities, from her own life experience and knowledge around physical disabilities and mental health and understanding the stresses this could bring on a whole family unit.

-Uma Bhatia - Lego & Family Group Lead
+Uma Bhatia - Family Engagement & Education Lead

 Uma joined the PODS team in October 2019.
-She has 2 children Vani who is a young adult currently studying at university and Om who is about to start Secondary school.
+She has 2 children Vani who is a young adult and recently completed studying at university and Om who is in Secondary school.
 She became a PODS member in early 2015 shortly after her son’s diagnosis of ASD.
 She found the Family Groups and workshops run by PODS very useful and regularly attended these sessions.
 She went on to develop a peer network of friends at the PODS sessions, who all had children with additional needs, she felt they could all relate with each other’s experiences and challenges.

 She realised that sharing of her experiences and learnings could help other parents / carers in similar situations.
 She is motivated to work for the betterment of the special-needs community in general.
 In PODS, she found an avenue to express herself and work with a group of likeminded people determined to make a positive difference in the lives of families with kids with additional needs.

 She has undertaken both the Parent Rep and Befriender training.
-She was involved in the successful pilot run of the Lego Therapy Club as a volunteer and now works as the Lego and Family Group Lead.
+She was involved in the successful pilot run of the Lego Therapy Club as a volunteer and now heads up the sessions.
 She loves interacting with children and parents/carers and find the engagement at Family Groups and Lego Club very rewarding.
+She has further trained and gained qualifications from IPSEA enabling her to give advice around education.

 Jeannie Lear - SEND Engagement Lead

 Jeannie has been the PODS SEND Engagement Lead since February 2021.
 She first got involved with PODS at the start of 2020 volunteering at Uma’s Lego Sessions.
-Since then, she has been running PODS Activity sessions, which started off as craft and sensory activities over Zoom.
-Thanks to further funding she has been able to continue and is now providing a variety of sessions across Telford with support from the brilliant PODS team.
+Since then, she has been running PODS Activity sessions, which started off as craft activites over Zoom due to Covid.
+Thanks and the removal of restrictions and further funding she has been able to continue and is now providing a variety of sessions across Telford with support from the brilliant PODS team.

 Her role has progressed to also providing sensory sessions, which supports young children and parents/carers.
 She feels she has been fortunate to meet many PODS members and gain a better understanding of what families need in Telford.
 Before joining PODS, she studied Childhood Studies at college and university alongside working as a teaching assistant in Early Years and at Haughton School.